6 Hard Questions About the Impact of AI on Your Workforce

 Let's take two examples from different industries, a General Hospital and a Supply Chain scenario:

-To be the central nervous system of an enterprise, providing:
+The main goal of ontology is to become the central nervous system of an enterprise, providing:

 These capabilities are also the main value proposition of the ontology for any organization.